 The Terrace Café is our choice for dinner.
 Serving ourselves should be faster than any other dining option including room service.
 The Terrace Café is surprisingly empty, perhaps because most passengers have gone to sleep, are seated in the main dining room or sampling one of the Marina’s five specialty restaurants.

 With so few people present, we easily find a window table for two.
-It has a good view of the Marina’s passage through the Stockholm archipelago, a cluster of islands and rocks bordering the channel to the Baltic Sea.
-The larger landfalls, popular summer vacation spots, contain good-sized homes.
+It has a good view of the Marina’s passage through the Stockholm archipelago, a cluster of islands and rocks leading to the Baltic Sea.
+The larger landfalls, popular summer vacation spots, contain not cottages but sizable homes.

-At the buffet, Linda is elated to find fresh sushi and sashimi in the salad bar section.
-I’m more interested in the cafe grill preparing cooked-to-order steaks and lobster tails.
-I have a Caesar salad made while waiting for the meat to cook.
+At the buffet, Linda is elated to find fresh sushi and sashimi in the salad bar.
+I’m more interested in the cafe’s grill that prepares cooked-to-order steaks and lobster tails.
 Since the Terrace Café serves many of the items on the main dining room, it becomes a favorite dining spot.
-As we will discover, the café is more relaxing than the main dining room with its harried waiters and sometimes long waits between courses.
-Besides, in the cafe it’s easy to combine several entrees or quickly replace a disappointing one with another and not disrupt the pace of anyone else’s meal.
+The café is more relaxing than the main dining room with its harried waiters and sometimes long waits between courses.
+Besides, in the cafe it’s easy to combine several entrees or quickly replace a disappointing one and not disrupt the pace of anyone else’s meal.

-Back in our cabin, a card placed on a bed pillow contains the unwelcome news that we’ll lose an hour of sleep because the Marina will move into a new time zone tonight.
+Back in our cabin, a card placed on a bed pillow contains the unwelcome news that we’ll lose an hour of sleep tonight when the ship moves into a new time zone.
 How much sleep we’re likely to get is debatable.
 Jet lag is bound to play havoc with us.
-What a foolish mistake to take that nap before the boat drill.
-Better to have stayed awake until after the drill, ordered room service and then called it a day without much unpacking.
+It was a mistake to take a nap before the boat drill.
+Better to stay awake until afterwards, order room service and then call it a day without much unpacking.
 Sleep, wonderful sleep, so taken for granted.

 Marina Concierge Lounge Sparse, Disappointing,

-The rest of the lounge is laid out to resemble a mini-book library combined with a reading room.
-Full size copies of today’s editions of one major newspaper from the U.S., Canadian and British are displayed on a table in front of a sofa just beneath a large flat screen TV.
-Behind the TV is a long counter stocked with chilled juice dispensers, coffee and tea as well as pastries and cookies.
-Although various web sites claim the concierge lounge serves daytime sandwiches and evening canapés, it has only cookies and pastries during our trip.
-Unlike concierge lounges in many high end hotels, wine and beer are not served in the evening, either.
-Except to read a newspaper or to consult the concierge staff about what to see while in port. the facility doesn’t offer any reason for passengers to visit. .
+Although various web sites claim the concierge lounge serves daytime sandwiches and evening canapés, it offers only cookies and pastries during our trip.
+Unlike the concierge lounges on some other ships, wine and beer are not served in the evening.
+Unless you want to read a newspaper or consult with the concierge staff about what to see in port. there is little reason to visit.
 For concierge class, the lounge isn’t much of a perk .

 I glance at my watch.
-Time for Linda to get up and for us to head to breakfast before arriving in Helsinki.
+Time for Linda to get up and for us to go to breakfast before arriving in Helsinki.